For contributors

 Bundle structure

-Section titled “Bundle structure”Every project (package, demo or app) should be bundled into dist directory inside the project’s root.
+Section titled “Bundle structure”Every project (package, demo or app) should be bundled into a dist directory inside the project’s root.

 For example, packages/utils bundle should be in packages/utils/dist directory.